SpinaCMS/Spina/README.md

 Spina is a CMS built upon the Rails framework.
 This guide is designed for developers with experience using Ruby on Rails.

-To start using Spina CMS add the following lines to your Gemfile:
+To start using Spina CMS add the following line to your Gemfile:

 ```ruby
 gem 'spina', git: 'https://github.com/denkGroot/Spina'